Address

 Phone +36 (0)1 23 44 888

-Paddle fun between Budapest and Danaharaszti
+Paddle fun between Budapest and Dunaharaszti

 The almost twice as long Ráckevei Duna (also known as Soroksári Danube or Ráckeve Soroksári Duna) originates in the 9th district of Budapest and runs out of the city towards the south.
 Between Budapest and the village Tass the Danube main river and the Ráckevei Duna form the island of Csepel.
 The Ráckevei-Duna is sealed off by dams and locks, so the current of the Danube is hardly noticeable.